Ynot-Workshop/y_radio/.github/contributing.md

 Make sure to also read our [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).

-If you still have further questions after reading be sure to join the [Qbox Discord server][discord link].

 ## Issues

 Open a new issue to report a bug or request a new feature or improvement.

-If you want to ask a question, issues are not the place to do so.
-Please join our [Discord server][discord link] and ask over there instead.

 Before opening a new issue:

-- [Search](https://github.com/issues?q=is%3Aissue+org%3AQbox-Project) for existing issues; maybe someone else already experienced the same problem that you're having!
+- Search for existing issues; maybe someone else already experienced the same problem that you're having!
 Duplicate issues will be closed.
 - Download the latest release of the resource you are opening the issue for to make sure that it wasn't already fixed.
 Issues that are already fixed are considered invalid and will be closed.

 When opening a new issue, make sure to pick the right type of form and fill it out.
 The more information you provide, the easier it will be for us to work on your new issue.
 Issues that are invalid or do not follow the correct form may be ignored or even closed.